On this page

 Ask the parents or caregivers to provide an official identification document within the first 2 weeks of enrolment.

-We recommend keeping a record of which documents have been sighted.
-We may require a copy of an official identity document to help with identity verification for data quality purposes.
+We recommend keeping a record of which official identification documents have been sighted.
+We may require a copy of an official identification document to help with identity verification for data quality purposes.

 You can keep a copy of the official identification document if this is your usual process.
-You must keep copies in a secure location and only give access to staff who need to view it.
+You must keep these copies in a secure location and only give access to staff who need to view them.

 Whakapā